barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 For example, I currently have the [RuneQuest: Roleplaying in Glorantha slipcase set][] sitting unused on my shelf.
-I got it because I liked the premise and knew it was a somewhat similar system to [glo:coc], which I do know very well, but the rules are a fair bit more fiddly and also there's not really been an opening in either of my gaming groups for a new fantasy campaign yet.
+I got it because I liked the premise and knew it was a somewhat similar system to Call of Cthulhu, which I do know very well, but the rules are a fair bit more fiddly and also there's not really been an opening in either of my gaming groups for a new fantasy campaign yet.
 I might return to it later, or